bmarsh9/spate/index.md

 ##### Is there a timeout on the workflow?
 There is a default 30 second timeout for each execution.
 So if the code within the Operator or Link takes longer than 30 seconds to complete, the specific path will stop executing.

+### Disclaimer
+Spate should not be used with users that you do not trust.
+For example, you should not set up Spate and allow anyone in the world to connect and run workflows.
+It would be pretty easy for an attacker to obtain shell access to your servers by running a workflow.

 ### Development